Special extension of the relativity of moving bodies: a case study: Space-time interval with discrete expansion

+Using the discrete quantification to record events starting from the primordial universe (Step 0) to present time (Step n), consider un event $A_n$ for all $n\geq0$ observed at each Step n in an inertial reference frame $\mathcal R_n$ as follow:

-For this quantification the step 0 represents the beginning of the expansion of our universe (once $L_0\neq0$) and the space-time is defined as the set of events together with the notion of squared interval $S_0^2$ defined between any two events.
-An event $A$ in a reference frame $\mathcal S$ is fixed by four coordinates $x_0$, $y_0$, $z_0$ and $t_0$, where $(x_0,y_0,z_0)$ are the spatial coordinates of the point in space when the event in question occurs at the step 0, and where $t_0$ fixes the instant when this event occurs.
-Another event $B$ will be described within the same reference frame by four different coordinates $x_0+\Delta x_0$, $y_0+\Delta y_0$, $z_0+\Delta z_0$, and $t_0+\Delta t_0$.
-The points in space where these two events occur are separated by the distance $L_0$ given by $L_0^2=\Delta^2 x_0+\Delta^2 y_0+\Delta^2 z_0$.
-The moments in time when these two events occur are separated at the step 0 by a time interval given by $\Delta t_0$.
-The squared interval $S_0^2$ between these two events is given as function of these quantities, by definition, through the generalization of Pythagorean Theorem
+\textbf{Step 0}: The Step 0 represents the primordial space-time $\mathcal E$ and is defined as the set of events together with the notion of space-time interval $S_0^2$ given as follow : if an event $A_0$ is recorded in an inertial reference frame $\mathcal R_0$ by four coordinates $x$, $y$, $z$ and $t$, where $(x,y,z)$ are the spatial coordinates of the event, and $t$ fixes the instant when this event is recorded, then the squared space-time interval $\mathcal S_0^2$ of the event is given as function of these quantities through the generalization of Pythagoras theorem